What Is Cottage Financing?

-More and more families today are finding the need for a secondary residence, whether to meet special family circumstances and work demands or just the desire for a vacation or leisure property to get away from it all.
-Cottage financing could be just the help you need to help you purchase your dream vacation home.
+More and more families today are seeking a secondary residence, whether to meet special family circumstances or simply to fulfill the desire for a vacation or leisure property.
+Cottage financing could be just the help you need.

-Unlike traditional financing where the home buyer utilizes the equity from their principal residence to purchase a second property, the financing under a cottage financing plan is fully secured by the second property.
+Unlike traditional financing for which a homebuyer uses the equity from their principal residence to purchase a second property, the financing under a cottage financing plan is fully secured by the second property.

 - Electrical source

 - Year-round access